 In walking home (which, happened to be just a block away), I thought about my departure and short tenure as a cook for the local pizza shop – next month, I begin teaching at the community college.
 I actually enjoyed cooking – I could sing, swear, and dance in the kitchen, customers none the wiser.
 Some days were hectic or even frustrating, but overall, I really liked the people I worked with and most of them seemed to like me in return.

 That’s not always been the case throughout the years.
 I’ve worked at places I’ve completely despised, and I’ve worked with people I couldn’t have cared less about.
 The deal is, everything isn’t always rosey in life and especially not while making a living, but this particular time, I was happy to be doing a job that didn’t cause me a lot of heartache and that further enabled me to continue pursuing what I’m truly passionate about.

 Even though part-time jobs and some of my career roles haven’t always been the right fit, the reason the pizza shop was almost always a great place to be was not necessarily because they have a nice group of people employed there (even thought they do).
 I think, it was largely in part due to my attitude and having finally found where I want to be in life.
 Here.
 Right here, typing to you with my coat and scarf still on, a hat full of flour and a pair of reindeer ears.

 How this has anything to do with STDs/STIs is that I’m living with an STD.
 I’ve often found it incredibly hard to separate the negative messages I hear about sexually transmitted diseases and infections from who I am.
 In the past, I’ve also had a hard time separating mean people, comments, or behavior from my own actions and self-worth.

-A Lesson that’s Easier Said than Done
+A Lesson in Stigma that’s Easier Said than Done

 I think I’m finally understanding the lesson I wish I could have grasped long ago.